 The average for the month was 48.7 degrees, 5.5 degrees below normal.
 Not only did we have a lot of cold days, we had eight days with measurable snow and eight more days of rain.

 Toward the end of April, temperatures started to turn warmer -- but wow, did the heat ramp up fast!
 May has proven to bring in very warm and humid air to the Ohio Valley.
-The average daily temperature for May ended at at 72.4 degrees.
-That's 8.9 degrees above normal!
+The average daily temperature for May is currently at 72.2 degrees, with two days of climate data to come.
+That's 8.6 degrees above normal!

-This officially makes May the warmest May on record for Cincinnati.
+This month will likely end as the warmest May on record for Cincinnati.

 In all, if you felt like we skipped spring, this data pretty much confirms that feeling.
 We went from winter to summer in the blink of an eye.